jason-dees-kr/test-doc-hub/breaking-changes/Proposal.md

 	- Unless otherwise noted, this change will have to be done over a long period of time
 	- There can be exceptions for stuff like PII/PHI data, immediate reporting needs delegated from on-high

+This would apply mostly to scaled apps, but we can try to apply it to banner too.

 ### One Scenario Version

 This implies communication of the change with the information listed above.